 A guide to determining career path development is provided in subsections 1.6.1 through 1.6.3.
-Figure 1-1 Model Contracting Career Paths, outlines the career paths for the contracting series and incorporates the Office of Personnel Management (OPM) Qualification Standard for Contract Specialists6 and the Federal Acquisition Certification in Contracting (FAC-C) (Professional).
+Figure 1-1 Model Contracting Career Paths, outlines the career paths for the contracting series and incorporates the Office of Personnel Management (OPM) Qualification Standard for Contract Specialists and the FAC-C (Professional).
 Grades are typical and should not imply a direct correlation with timing for promotion or completing the experience, education, and training standards.